top

 It puts a strain on employee finances

 According to the Conferma report, the average amount that employees spend on work-related expenses equates to $111 per month.
 That might not sound like a lot, but put the number into context for typical company positions: the national median salary for a junior account executive is $40.2K, or around $2.5K per month after taxes.
 The median salary for a customer service representative is $33.7K or around $2.3K per month after taxes.
 Once you deduct common living expenses from these salaries, such as rent, student loans, retirement, health care costs, and utilities, $111 is a sum that becomes crucial for many employees to stay financially afloat.
 According to Conferma Pay, forty-five percent of employees “state that the time taken to get their expenses repaid has left them with less money to spend on personal items in the short term.”This practice puts a strain on younger employees in particular, because they tend to earn less and have personal expenses, such as student debt, that restrict the amount of extra cash they have lying around.
 These employees might also feel less empowered to speak up if they can't afford the expense because they don't want to jeopardize their job.
-Thirty-five percent of employees aged 18-34 would even take a loan froma friend or a family member to cover a business expense if they didn't have personal funds on hand.
+Thirty-five percent of employees aged 18-34 would even take a loan from a friend or a family member to cover a business expense if they didn't have personal funds on hand.
 Once they do front the money, it takes one to two weeks on average for employees to get reimbursed, if they get paid back at all.
 This financial burden causes a negative chain reaction in other areas of the workplace.

 It introduces psychological stress

 When employees can’t cover their own financial needs due to company purchases or are constantly worried about reimbursement, their mental well-being is affected.
 Conferma Pay found that two in five employees have suffered from stress due to delayed reimbursement.
 Stressful work hours and heavy workloads are leading causes of workplace stress, but poor mental health due to financial issues is also a major problem.
 Adding another level of financial pressure on employees only serves to fan the flame.
 Concerning the primary demographic impacted, fifty-eight percent of workers 18–34 years of age experience mental strain due to the delay in repaying expenses.
-Psychological stress imposed by finances can then create an avalanche of other employee problems, such as employeeemployee burnout, turnover, absenteeism, and productivity losses, which all silently impact a company’s bottom line.
+Psychological stress imposed by finances can then create an avalanche of other employee problems, such as employee burnout, turnover, absenteeism, and productivity losses, which all silently impact a company’s bottom line.
 According to one study, employees struggling with stress costs companies about eight total days per month.
 American businesses are also losing $500 billion per year due to employees’ personal financial stress, according to a Salary Finance survey of more than 10,000 Americans.
 In addition, employee stress increases health care costs for companies, as well as hiring costs when stressed employees leave and new workers have to be brought in.

 It damages employee productivity